Music Box (film): Production

 This film marked the second collaboration between director Costa-Gavras and screenwriter Joe Eszterhas after 1988's Betrayed.
 Both Walter Matthau and Kirk Douglas were in talks with Costa-Gavras to play the part of Mike Laszlo.
-Ultimately Gavras selected Armin Mueller-Stahl, who had wanted to work with Gavras since being impressed by his craft after seeing Missing.
+Ultimately, Gavras selected Armin Mueller-Stahl, who had wanted to work with Gavras since being impressed by his craft after seeing Missing.
 Mueller-Stahl, an East-German defector, had difficulty obtaining a U.S. visa, as he was suspected of ties to the Stasi.

-Jessica Lange, who is usually a devotée of method acting, whereby you live as the character you're playing, chose to approach her character in Music Box differently because "there was nothing in my own experiences of betrayal, disappointment and heartbreak that could compare to the character's."
-Instead she "tried to approach it as a child approaches a game of make-believe.
+Jessica Lange, usually a devotée of method acting, chose to approach her character in Music Box differently because "there was nothing in my own experiences of betrayal, disappointment and heartbreak that could compare to the character's."
+Instead, she "tried to approach it as a child approaches a game of make-believe.
 I did do some research into the character's Hungarian background and I read a lot of books about the Holocaust but ultimately I relied on my own imagination.
 There was an ease to working this way, an effortlessness."

 Principal photography for the film started on location in Chicago, then moved to Budapest because Gavras wanted authenticity in some of the key Hungarian scenes.

 The final moments of the film feature a song by Márta Sebestyén, Mária altatója.